Bōsōzoku - The Biker Gangs of Japan

 As Japan transformed into a fully developed society that wouldn’t allow any flaws in the systems, the number of Bosozoku members was quickly crushed until only a shell of its former strength remained.

-Today the gangs of Bosozoku Japan are virtually gone, with Kamagaya Number One as the last standing branch.
+Today the gangs of Bosozoku in Japan are virtually gone, with Kamagaya Number One as the last standing branch.

 As a former leader of the Scepter branch quoted: “Japanese society will not let the average low-life succeed at life by doing low-life things.”